 The 2019 poster highlights 12 remarkably beautiful Landsat images from around the globe.
 The reverse side describes how earth observations through the Landsat program enhance our understanding and engagement with the geosciences.
 Featured images include scenes of India, California, Chile, Brazil, South Dakota, China, Siberia, Antarctica, Mississippi, Niger, Texas, and Lake Eire.

 The 2018 poster inspires us to observe, explore, and understand our Earth from space.
 The front includes stunning Landsat imagery, and the back is a game for Exploring America with Landsat!
-You will also find the images from this poster available as puzzles in our Earth Image Puzzle collection.
-Enjoy!

 The 2017 poster features a mosaic of Landsat 8 satellite images showing the contiguous United States of America on the front and a board game-style exploration of the history and contributions of the Landsat program.